front-commerce/developers.front-commerce.com/source/docs/advanced/performance/cache-control-and-cdn.md

 };
 ```

-# Graph QL queries
+# GraphQL queries

-To enable caching for Graph QL queries you should make your Graph QL queries use the `GET` method.
+To enable caching for GraphQL queries you should make your GraphQL queries use the `GET` method.
 This can be done by adding the following environment variable to your `.env` file:

 ```
 FRONT_COMMERCE_WEB_USE_GET_FOR_PERSISTED_QUERIES=true
 ```

-Once you have enabled `GET` for your Graph QL queries the dispatcher will automatically set the values for the `cache-control` header based on the route (category/product/cms page).
+Once you have enabled `GET` for your GraphQL queries the dispatcher will automatically set the values for the `cache-control` header based on the `cacheControl` fields contained in your GraphQL query.

+**Please note:** setting `FRONT_COMMERCE_WEB_USE_GET_FOR_PERSISTED_QUERIES=true` will disable GraphQL query batching.

 # Setting up the CDN

-Finally after you have set up the appropriate cache controls for your site you now need to configure the CDN.
-Front-Commerce requires one setting on the CDN to work properly and that is to exclude the cache for requests with a cookie `connect.sid`.
-How this can be achieved depends on your CDN.
-It is however common to have it as an exclusion regular expression, in that case you have to set it to `^connect.sid` (`^` denoting starts with).
-If you are using Front-Commerce cloud solution this comes pre configured for you so you do not have to do anything.
+Finally after you have set up the appropriate cache controls for your site you now need to configure a CDN (or a reverse proxy such as Nginx) which will take care of caching pages for users.
+See [Which CDN providers support stale-while-revalidate?](https://www.ctrl.blog/entry/cdn-rfc5861-support.html) for a list of CDN that supports it.
+As of 2.6, Front-Commerce requires that the CDN ignores the cache for requests containing a cookie named `connect.sid`.
+Please refer to your CDN's documentation for more details. **If you are using Front-Commerce Cloud, you have nothing to do** unless you changed default values.
+Please [contact us](support@front-commerce.com) if you need support to enable caching.

 # Advanced usage